SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Introduction

-For model stealing attacks, we first assume that the adversary only has black-box access to the SSL pre-trained encoder (i.e., \emph{victim} encoder).
-The adversary's goal is to build a surrogate encoder to ``copy'' the functionality of the victim encoder.
-We then characterize the adversary's background knowledge into two dimensions, i.e., surrogate dataset's distribution and surrogate encoder's architecture.
+For model stealing attacks, we first assume that the adversary only has black-box access to the victim encoder.
+We then characterize the adversary's background knowledge into two dimensions, i.e., the surrogate dataset and the surrogate encoder's architecture.
 Regarding the surrogate dataset which is used to train the surrogate encoder, we consider the adversary may or may not know the victim encoder's pre-training dataset.
 Regarding the surrogate encoder's architecture, we first assume that it shares the same architecture as the victim encoder.
 Then, we relax this assumption and find that the effectiveness of model stealing attacks can even increase by leveraging a larger model architecture.
-We empirically show that the model stealing attacks against victim encoders achieve remarkable performance.
-For instance, given a ResNet-18 encoder pre-trained on CIFAR-10, the ResNet-50 surrogate encoder can achieve $89.71\%$ accuracy on CIFAR-10 and $76.56\%$ accuracy on STL-10, while the accuracy for the victim encoder is $92.00\%$ on CIFAR-10 and $79.54\%$ on STL-10, respectively.
-This is because the rich information hidden in the features can better help the surrogate encoder mimic the behavior of the victim encoder.
+We empirically show that the model stealing attacks achieve remarkable performance.
+For instance, given a ResNet-50 encoder pre-trained on ImageNet by SimCLR, the ResNet-101 surrogate encoder can achieve 0.944 accuracy on STL-10 while the accuracy for the victim encoder is 0.948.
+We also show that the cost of stealing an encoder is much smaller than pre-training it from scratch, e.g., pre-training a BYOL ResNet-50 encoder costs \$5,713.92 while stealing it with ResNet-101 only costs \$72.49 (see \autoref{table:money} for the detailed comparison).
 Such observation emphasizes the underlying threat of jeopardizing the model owner's intellectual property and the emergence of copyright protection.